2csqd2/2csqd2.github.io/journal.md

 I stayed at home with the kids so Lachelle could go into the office.
 I fixed the kids bowls of cereal when they woke up.
 At around 11:30 Tyler and I went upstaurs to cook brunch (he made the eggs), while I made pizza dough and an apple fritter.
 After lunch the kids went  of to do their own activities.
 At 2pm Tyler, Palmer and I walked to the baseball field and played baseball for about a half an hour.
 Harper wanted to watch a movie.
 When we returned home Palmer and Tyler wanted to get in the pool so I helped Tyler inflate it and supervised for about an hour.

 ### 6/25/2020
 I went to work at 8am today, after sleeping in.
+I came home at about 4 pm.
+I gathered Palmer and Tyler to help me unload mulch from the car and spread it in the yard.
+Palmer wanted to go back to the baseball field, put we found out that it was closed (awaiting inspection to open, even though we were on it the day before).
+So... we took out the pool and played in the pool instead.